-Notification to Authorities
+Reporting to Appropriate Authorities

-Molina will make reports to appropriate authorities as specified in the Fair Hearing Plan Policy when the Credentialing Committee takes or recommends certain Adverse Actions for a Practitioner based upon Unprofessional Conduct including:
+Molina will make reports to appropriate authorities as specified in the Molina Fair Hearing Plan Policy when the Credentialing Committee takes or recommends certain Adverse Actions for a practitioner based upon Unprofessional Conduct or quality of care.
+Adverse Actions include:

-- Revocation, termination of, or expulsion from Molina Provider status. - Summary Suspension in effect or imposed for more than thirty (30) calendar days. - Any other final action by Molina that by its nature is reportable to the State Licensing Board, the NPDB, and/or HIPDB.
+- Revocation, termination of, or expulsion from Molina Provider status. - Summary Suspension in effect or imposed for more than thirty (30) calendar days. - Any other final action by Molina that by its nature is reportable to the State Licensing Board and the NPDB.